cvxgrp/scs/README.md

 exact order as specified by the cone struct (i.e. put linear cones before soc cones etc.).

-**Warm Start**
+**Warm-start**

 You can warm-start SCS (supply a guess of the solution) by setting warm_start in Data to 1 and supplying the warm-starts in the Sol struct (x,y and s).
+All inputs must be warm-started if any one is.
 These are used to initialize the iterates in scs_solve.

 **Re-using matrix factorization**

-To factorize the matrix once and solve many times, simply call scs_init once, and use scs_solve many times with the same workspace, changing the input data (and optionally warm-starts) for each iteration.
+To factorize the matrix once (if using the direct version) and solve many times, simply call scs_init once, and use scs_solve many times with the same workspace, changing the input data `b` and `c` (and optionally warm-starts) for each iteration.
 See run_scs.c for an example.

 **Using your own linear system solver**

-Simply implement all the methods and the two structs in `include/linSys.h` and plug it in.
+To use your own linear system solver simply implement all the methods and the two structs in `include/linSys.h` and plug it in.

 **Solving SDPs**

 In order to solve SDPs you must have BLAS and LAPACK installed.
 Point `scs.mk` to the location of these libraries.
 Without these you can still solve SOCPs, LPs, and ECPs.